lacolaco/acl/ACL.md

 **Behavior**:

-All definitions using `obj` and `fn` keywords are stored in the CLAUDE.md ACL Method Definitions section.
+All definitions using `obj` and `fn` keywords are stored in INSTRUCTION_FILE's ACL Method Definitions section.

 ---